Gordie Howe: Legacy

 Another milestone was reached in 1997 when Howe played professional hockey in a sixth decade.
 He was signed to a one-game contract by the Detroit Vipers of the International Hockey League and at age 69, made a return to the ice for one shift.
 In so doing, he became the only player in hockey history to compete in six different decades at the professional level, having played in the USHL, NHL, WHA and IHL from the 1940s to 1990s.

 Howe's first 20 seasons came during an era when the schedule was only 70 games, scoring was difficult, and checking was tight; he never scored 50 goals in a single season.
 Howe is currently fourth on the NHL's all-time points list with 1850 total points (801 goals and 1,049 assists) after Wayne Gretzky, Mark Messier and Jaromír Jágr.
-Howe is still third on the all-time goals list, with only Gretzky and Alexander Ovechkin ahead of him.
+Howe is still third on the all-time goals list, with only Alexander Ovechkin and Gretzky ahead of him.
 When career regular season goals from both the NHL and the WHA are combined, he ranks first in goals with 975, ahead of Gretzky's 940.

 At the time of his retirement, Howe's professional totals, including playoffs, for the NHL and WHA combined, were first.
 He finished with 2,421 games played, 1,071 goals, 1,518 assists, and 2,589 points.
 However, Gretzky would later pass him in goals (1,072), assists (2,297) and points (3,369), but not in games played or games played with one team.
 After Howe's death, Gretzky called Howe "the greatest hockey player ever", and said that if it were up to him Howe's No. 9 would be retired for all NHL teams the same as his own No. 99.
-Howe's record of 1,767 NHL games played was only surpassed in April 2021 by Patrick Marleau.
+Howe's record of 1,767 NHL games played was surpassed in April 2021 by Patrick Marleau.
+However, combining his games played in the WHA, he holds the record for most regular season games played in the major leagues with 2,186.
 Howe played internationally on one occasion, at the 1974 Summit Series.